fantasticdonkey/PupTime/README.rst

 * Watch
 * Stop-watch
 * Interval training
+* MPU display (accelerometer & gyroscope)

 The menu button is used to toggle between the screens, and the activity button is used to stop / start operations on a screen.
+Action button also toggles between accelerometer and gyroscope readings of the MPU in the MPU display.

 The display automatically dims after certain duration of inactivity.
 The red LED flashes during interval training.

 This Arduino code runs on a `M5StickC <https://m5stack.com/products/stick-c>`_ based on the popular ESP32-PICO microcontroller.
 It it dependent on the `M5StickC GitHub library <https://github.com/m5stack/M5StickC>`_.